Polish Lowland Sheepdog

 Feed adult PONs twice daily rather than leaving food available all day - this helps with portion control and reduces the risk of bloat.
 Puppies need more frequent meals but should still be monitored for appropriate growth rates.
 Always provide fresh water, and be prepared for some enthusiastic drinking after exercise sessions, especially during Australia's warmer months.

-Let's be honest - if you're considering a Polish Lowland Sheepdog, you're signing up for a serious grooming commitment.
-That gorgeous, shaggy double coat that makes them look so adorable requires dedicated maintenance to keep it healthy and mat-free.
+Let's be honest: if you're considering a Polish Lowland Sheepdog, you're signing up for a serious grooming commitment.
+That gorgeous, shaggy double coat requires dedicated maintenance to keep it healthy and mat-free.

-The PON's coat consists of a crisp, water-resistant outer layer and a soft, dense undercoat.
-This combination provides excellent weather protection but also creates the perfect environment for mats and tangles if neglected.
+The PON's coat consists of a crisp outer layer and a soft, dense undercoat.
+This combination provides excellent weather protection but also creates the perfect environment for mats if neglected.
 Plan on thorough brushing sessions at least three times a week, with daily attention during shedding seasons.

-Pay special attention to areas prone to matting: behind the ears, under the legs, around the collar area, and the rear end.
+Pay special attention to areas prone to matting: behind the ears, under the legs, and around the collar.
 Weekly ear cleaning is crucial given their drop ears and facial furnishings.
 Nail trimming every few weeks and regular teeth brushing complete the routine.

 The good news?
 Once you establish a routine, most PONs learn to enjoy grooming sessions.
 Start handling paws and ears early with puppies, and consider it bonding time.
-Yes, you'll invest in a good vacuum cleaner, but the reward is a stunning, healthy coat that turns heads at every dog park from Bondi to Perth.
+You'll still want a good vacuum, but the reward is a stunning, healthy coat that turns heads at every dog park from Bondi to Perth.

 Polish Lowland Sheepdogs are brilliant students who genuinely enjoy learning, but they bring their own independent streak to the classroom.
 Think of them as the clever kid who understands the lesson perfectly but might question why they need to do homework - they're trainable, but they like to understand the "why" behind commands.